Skip to main content

 Where do your animals come from?

-Many of the animals at SDHS are brought in by their owners, some are stray/found animals and some come to us from other shelters through our transfer program.
+Many of the animals at SDHS are stray/found animals, some are surrendered by their previous owners, and some come to us from other shelters through our transfer program.

-Why do so many of your dogs have age recommendations?
+Why do so many of your dogs have age recommendations for children in the home?

 Age recommendations are assigned to certain dogs to help protect the safety of both the dog and the family that may adopt it.
 Dogs do not communicate in the same ways as humans do — they communicate through very subtle body language.
 While an adult may realize that a dog's rigid posture may mean "I don't want to share my toy with you," a young child may not understand this cue.
 Additionally, a dog with a high energy level could inadvertently knock over a young child during play.

-Our Animal Care and Behavior & Training staff have closely examined the personalities of every dog, and any age recommendations assigned are meant as a guideline to help adopters determine which pet will best match the needs of their household.
+Our Animal Care and Behavior & Training staff have closely examined the personalities of every dog, and any age recommendations for children in the home are meant as a guideline to help adopters determine which pet will best match the needs of their household.

 How many dogs and cats can someone have?